Madonna and contemporary arts: Criticisms and ambiguities

-Alternative views
+Other views

-In On Fashion (1994) by scholars Shari Benstock and Suzanne Ferriss, it was concluded that Madonna challenges and "puts in question and tests one's aesthetic categories and commitments", but she can be viewed as a modernist.
-Other scholars compared how Madonna's failure to conform to established rules and commentary have led to her dismissal as a serious artist and fueled attacks on her.
-Walker, the British art historian proposes that "there are few art forms and artists capable of providing such exhilarating experiences and this is why Madonna has attracted so many".
-He further prompted that it is evident "she fully understands that art depends upon artifice, creation, invention, imagination and masquerade".

-Pamela Robertson from the University of Notre Dame addressed how "Madonna's art and its reception by critics and fans reflect and shape some of our culture's anxieties about identity and power inequalities".
-In the early 1990s, American musicologist Susan McClary questioned some criticisms towards Madonna, but provided arguments in her area to refute some of them, explaining that the framework in which Madonna operates is somewhat different from that of the Western art tradition, in which feminine subjects must be destroyed.
-She also said Madonna exercises control over her art.
-In 1990, music critic Jon Pareles invited the audience to see her as a "continuous multi-media art project".
+In On Fashion (1994) by scholars Shari Benstock and Suzanne Ferriss, it was concluded that she challenges and "puts in question and tests one's aesthetic categories and commitments", but she can be viewed as a modernist.
+In 1993, Walker suggested the debate she provoked after Omnibus's episode was a perhaps "sign of its cultural significant", and retrospectively recognizes her a decade later, for seemingly understands "art depends upon artifice, creation, invention, imagination and masquerade".
+According to book The Connection Madonna (1993), other scholars compared how "Madonna's failure" to conform to established rules and commentary have led to her dismissal as a "serious artist" and "fueled attacks" on her.
+In the 1990s, Robertson suggested "Madonna's art and its reception by critics and fans reflect and shape some of our culture's anxieties about identity and power inequalities".
+During this decade, American musicologist Susan McClary was quoted questioning some of the criticisms she faced, and provided arguments in her area to "refute" some of them, explaining that the framework in which Madonna operates is somewhat different from that of the Western art tradition, in which "feminine subjects must be destroyed", and further recognized her to "exercises control over her art".
+In 2023, author Mary Gabriel argued to "really understand" her career, you need to understand the New York club scene that fostered her talent, as a "community that was intent on breaking taboos and boundaries" while she continues with that "sensibility".

-Years later, in 2002, Black Belt editor Sara Fogan observed that Madonna "challenges herself as an artist", and by 2022, Italian academics from the University of Macerata considered: "Madonna is not a common artist, but a hypertrophic system of signs and symbols bound to the worlds of spectacle, art, music, cinema and fashion".
+Writing for The New York Times in 1990, music critic Jon Pareles invited the audience to see her as a "continuous multi-media art project".
+Years later, in 2002, Black Belt editor Sara Fogan mentioned she "challenges herself as an artist", and by 2022, Italian academics from the University of Macerata considered her an artist of a "hypertrophic system of signs and symbols bound to the worlds of spectacle, art, music, cinema and fashion".
+Writing for The Observer in 2023, O'Brien referred to her as "one of the most vivid, confrontational and imaginative female artists in the music industry".